nipy/workshops/2017-03-boston/lectures/bids-heudiconv/presentation.md

 Once run, you should now have a directory with your subject, and a sub-directory `.heudiconv`.

 - Within `.heudiconv`, there will be a directory with your subject ID, and a subdirectory `info`.
-Inside this, you can see a `dicominfo.txt` - we'll be using the information here to convert to a file structure (BIDS)
+Inside this, you can see a `dicominfo.tsv` - we'll be using the information here to convert to a file structure (BIDS)

 - The full specifications for BIDS can be found [here](http://bids.neuroimaging.io/bids_spec1.0.1.pdf)